 The differential diagnosis of patients presenting with chest pain is extensive, ranging from benign musculoskeletal etiologies to life-threatening cardiac disease.
 Many of the diseases that cause chest pain are reviewed in detail elsewhere.
 This topic will discuss the differential diagnosis of chest pain in an approximate order of prevalence seen in primary care practice.
 Within each subsection, diseases that may pose an immediate threat to life are emphasized, including the following six entities: acute coronary syndrome, aortic dissection, effort rupture of the esophagus, perforating peptic ulcer, pulmonary embolus, and tension pneumothorax.
 In the primary care setting, reports of the etiology of chest pain are consistent, including musculoskeletal (36 to 49 percent), cardiac (15 to 18 percent), gastrointestinal (8 to 19 percent), pulmonary (5 to 10 percent), and psychiatric (8 to 11 percent) [1-4].

 The office and emergency department evaluation of the patient with chest pain are discussed in detail separately.
-(See "Diagnostic approach to chest pain in adults" and "Evaluation of chest pain in the emergency department".)
+(See "Diagnostic approach to chest pain in adults" and "Evaluation of the adult with chest pain in the emergency department".)

 CHEST WALL PAIN